ETS-ReactNative4/WebAppSnackability/Code/backend/README.md

 npm run start.prod
 ```

-### Remember to include the two (2) .env into front end folder.
+### Remember to include the two (2) .env into back end folder.
 This can be obtained from your GitHub account.